aTable/recipe-repertoire/README.md

 # Recipe Repertoire

-A list of your favourite recipes to plan the ideal night in
+Your [personalised menu](https://atable.github.io/recipe-repertoire) to plan the ideal night in